nielskee/draft-articles/TechnicalHiringPart2.md

 These platforms seem to provide an objective measure of capability, to differentiate between candidates.
 After all, the intent of HackerRank is to Rank your Hackers, is it not?
-I see this all the time in software development, and not just in hiring, this urge to reduce something complex, nuanced and difficult to understand down to a dashboard metric.
+I see this all the time in software development - and not just in hiring - this urge to reduce something complex, nuanced and difficult to understand down to a dashboard metric.

-Numbers are seductive - they promise simple answers and absolute truths.
+Numbers and measures are seductive - they promise simple answers and absolute truths.
 They way these tools tend to be used by organisations, though, makes them an example of the Streetlight Effect in action [Source - Wikipedia](https://en.wikipedia.org/wiki/Streetlight_effect):

 > A policeman sees a drunk man searching for something under a